 Lessons for Older Students and Adults

-WHAT: Help Alexandria’s City archaeologists excavate a real archaeological site!
+Summer Camp provides an opportunity for 12-15 year-olds to work on a real archaeological dig.
+Each July, campers spend a week helping Alexandria’s City archaeologists excavate a real site.
 Learn professional excavating, recording, and artifact processing methods.
 Uncover Alexandria’s buried past while protecting the City’s valuable historic resources.

 Call the Internship Coordinator at 703.746.4399 for more information, or submit an Internship Application with your current resume.